Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-instances/gateway-runtime-kubernetes.md

 ## Set up Helm

-On your runtime's system, create a namespace and pull down the `kong` Helm repo.
+On your runtime instance's system, create a namespace and pull down the `kong` Helm repo.

 1. Create a namespace:
     ```sh